holyjak/ansible-example-with-vm/README.md

 Windows: Use Git Bash and [enable ssh-agent](https://help.github.com/articles/working-with-ssh-key-passphrases#auto-launching-ssh-agent-on-msysgit) as described in GitHub Help, adding the line `ssh-add ~/.vagrant.d/insecure_private_key` to it.
 Use the same Bash (?) to run `vagrant up` under `ansible-vm`.

-Alternatively, run ansible with `--ask-pass` or `-k`, the password "vagrant".
+Alternatively, run ansible with `--ask-pass` or `-k`, the password is "vagrant".

 1. Run the test `centos-vm` - go to the directory and run `vagrant up`
 2. Run `ansible-vm` - go to the directory and run `vagrant up` and then `vagrant ssh`